 Complete repairs to and restoration of all ground (paved and unpaved) disturbed for construction within five consecutive calendar days following initial removal.
-If the Contractor fails to repair and restore the ground in accordance with these Project Special Provisions within the time frame specified, the Department reserves the right to make the necessary repairs, and all expenses incurred by the Department in making the repairs and restoring the ground will be deducted from payment due the Contractor, plus \$500 liquidated damages per occasion, per day, or any portion thereof, until corrected.
+If the Contractor fails to repair and restore the ground in accordance with the 2018 Standard Specifications for Roads and Structures within the time frame specified, the Department reserves the right to make the necessary repairs, and all expenses incurred by the Department in making the repairs and restoring the ground will be deducted from payment due the Contractor, plus \$500 liquidated damages per occasion, per day, or any portion thereof, until corrected.

-B. New Electrical Service
+B. Modify Existing Electrical Service